-Attachment 1 February 06, 2019 CPA2018-10014 Page 1 of 13
+Attachment 1 CPA2018-10014

 - 1. New land uses in these areas that require rezoning or a development order must demonstrate compatibility with maintaining surface and groundwater levels at their historic levels (except as provided in Policies 33.1.3 and 33.3.5) utilizing hydrologic modeling, the incorporation of increased storage capacity, and inclusion of green infrastructure.
 The modeling must also show that no adverse impacts will result to properties located upstream, downstream, as well as adjacent to the site.
 Offsite mitigation may be utilized, and may be required, to demonstrate this compatibility.
-Evidence as to historic levels may must be submitted during both the rezoning of and development review processes. - 2.
+Evidence as to historic levels may must be submitted as part of the rezoning application and updated, if necessary, as part of the mining development order application. during both the rezoning or and development review processes. - 2.
 Permitted land uses include agriculture, natural resource extraction and related facilities, conservation uses, public and private recreation facilities, and residential uses at a maximum standard density of one dwelling unit per ten acres (1 du/10 acres).
-Commercial uses can only be incorporated into Mixed-Use Communities and Environmental Enhancement and Preservation Communities.; see Policies 33.3.2, 33.3.4, 33.3.5 and 33.3.6 See Objectives 33.2 and 33.3 for potential density adjustments resulting from concentration or transfer of development rights. - a.
+See Policies 33.3.2, 33.3.3, 33.3.4, 33.3.5 and 33.3.6 See Objectives 33.2 and 33.3 for potential density adjustments resulting from concentration or transfer of development rights. - a.
 For residential development, also see Objective 33.3 and following policies.
 Commercial and civic uses can be incorporated into Mixed-Use Communities to the extent specifically provided in those policies. - b.
 Individual residential parcels may contain up to two acres of Wetlands without losing the right to have a dwelling unit, provided that no alterations are made to those wetland areas. - e.
 The Future Limerock Mining overlay (Map 14) identifies sufficient land near the traditional Alico Road industrial corridor for continued limerock mining to meet regional demands through the Lee Plan's planning horizon (currently 2030).
 See Objective 33.1 and following policies. - Remove cross references.